magcode/daikin-mqtt/README.md

 # daikin-mqtt
 MQTT interface for Daikin AC devices.
-It aims to be compliant to the [Homie convention](https://homieiot.github.io)).
 Based on the (fork of) [Daikin Java interface](https://bitbucket.org/m-do/jdaikin) of Jonathan Giles.

+It aims to be compliant to the [Homie convention](https://homieiot.github.io).

 You can keep this service running, even when powering off your Daikin AC device completely.
 Once it comes back online it will be reported via MQTT (`$state=ready`, compare with [Homie Device Lifecycle](https://homieiot.github.io/specification/#device-lifecycle)).

-Notes
-* This software has only been tested with BRP069A42.
+This software has only been tested with the Daikin **BRP069A42** adapter.
 Others may work.
 Please test and let me know.

 # Properties file
 You need a `daikin.properties` file: